Skip to Navigation

 The following grades are awarded in credit courses for which quality points are computed.
 The grades A, B, C, and D are applicable toward graduation requirements.

-AAn honor grade given for work of excellence and distinction
+A An honor grade given for work of excellence and distinction

-BRepresents work of consistently high quality
+B Represents work of consistently high quality

-CRepresents work of average quality, within broad ranges, which meets the essential requirements of the course
+C Represents work of average quality, within broad ranges, which meets the essential requirements of the course

-DIndicates some evidence of accomplishment but substantially below-average quality work
+D Indicates some evidence of accomplishment but substantially below-average quality work

-FNegligible academic accomplishment
+F Negligible academic accomplishment

 The following grades are awarded for certain courses:

-SSatisfactory completion of the course requirements
+S Satisfactory completion of the course requirements

 The following symbols may be used for credit or non-credit courses.
 These are not counted toward graduation:

-W Official withdrawal from a course without a GPA penalty is permitted any time on or before the last day to officially drop a course with a grade of W (withdrawal).
-The formal withdrawal, initiated by the student, requires the signature of the course instructor and the student’s advisor.
-The form becomes official when it is submitted to the Registrar’s Office and a grade of W is entered on the student record.
+W Official Withdrawal from a course without penalty to a student's grade point average is permitted any time on or before the Friday of the week the class has met eighty percent of its scheduled time.
+The formal withdrawal is initiated by the student.
+The form becomes official when it is submitted to the Registrar and the grade of W (withdrawal) is entered on the student record.
+Course withdrawals during the first three weeks of a course will not be entered on the student's record.

 AU Audit.
 A student may audit a course only with the written approval of the instructor.
 Such approval must be submitted to the Registrar’s office prior to the end of the drop/add period.
 The student must pay the required amount as if registering for credit in the course.
 An auditor student may change status only during the normal drop and add period established by the college.
 A grade of AU is not earned credit and cannot be used to fulfill graduation requirements.